surayaclemens/capstone-ayajuthem/README.md

     -SQL/MySQL Workbench

 💪🏽 LESSONS LEARNED
     Huge respect to game developers!
 Making an interactive game like this with so many moving parts and state changes was a big challenge as a junior dev, and it taught me a lot.
     Biggest takeaways:
         -simplify state as much as possible
-        -store what you'll need in componentDidMount
         -be mindful of the time certain functions take, sometimes better to just run the steps rather than wrap them in a function
-        -setTimeouts don't buy you time for state to fill, they just delay your reading of undefined
+    Technical skills:
+        -how to deploy front & back end
+        -how to build a database
+        -how to use keypress listeners
+        -how to randomize data being pulled in

 🚀 NEXT STEPS & BIG DREAMS
     -Deploy on headless CMS for community use